 Specific Outcomes (On completion of this course, the student should be able to:) Assessment Criteria (What evidence must the student provide to show that they are competent?
 The student must be able to:) Assessment Tasks (The evidence will be gathered in the following way.
 The student may be expected to:) Understand and explain the history and general principles of enrichment liability.
 Discuss the historical development of the law of unjustified enrichment.
 Describe and explain the core principles that have to be satisfied before a claim based on enrichment can be entertained.
 Demonstrate an understanding of the court decisions that have authoritatively determined what the various principles and requirements are.
 Write short essays, supported by authority, explaining how this area of law has developed, and what the general principles of liability are.
 Write case notes on the leading precedents discussed and examined during the course.
 Understand and explain how the courts deal with cases of enrichment by transfer.
 Describe and explain the content and operation of the various condictiones.
 Demonstrate an understanding of the court decisions that have authoritatively determined what the law is with regard to these condictiones.
 Write short essays, supported by authority, explaining the content and operation of the various condictiones.
 Write case notes on the leading precedents discussed and examined during the course.
 Understand and explain how the courts deal with cases of enrichment by outlays and encroachment.
 Describe and explain how cases of enrichment by outlays are dealt with.
 Describe and explain how cases of enrichment by encroachment are dealt with.
-Demonstrate an understanding of the court decisions that have authoritatively determined what the law is with regard to such cases of enrichment. and examined during the course.
+Demonstrate an understanding of the court decisions that have authoritatively determined what the law is with regard to such cases of enrichment.
+Write short essays, supported by authority, explaining the content and operation of the various enrichment actions applicable to such cases of enrichment.
+Write case notes on the leading precedents discussed and examined during the course.
 Understand and explain the defences to enrichment claims. - Describe and explain how, and in what circumstances, a defence may be raised to an enrichment claim. - Write short essays, supported by authority, explaining the defences.

-Apply the knowledge acquired during the course to solve practical problems - Identify the relevant legal problem or issue. opinions in which a practical with regard to enrichment law. - State the relevant law, and discuss the relevant legal precedents with regard to that solved on the basis of the - Apply the law to the facts in relevant law and precedents. order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding.
+Apply the knowledge acquired during - Identify the relevant legal - Write judgments or

+the course to solve practical problems problem or issue. opinions in which a practical

+with regard to enrichment law. - State the relevant law, and problem is analysed and

+discuss the relevant legal solved on the basis of the

+precedents with regard to that relevant law and precedents.

+issue.

+- Apply the law to the facts in

+order to come to a reasoned

+conclusion about the problem,

+and the legal remedies that

+might flow from the finding.